Working with Actors

 Working with SAG

 All productions that work with SAG must be approved and become a signatory of SAG.
 Many CalArts thesis productions decide to go this route.
-Some benefits include working with professional actors who do this for a living, learning to work within a structure that will benefit you in your student and professional career, and networking with professional actors to start to build your group of people you like to work with and trust.
-Remember SAG asks for paperwork to be submitted three weeks prior to the start of production.
+Some benefits include working with professional actors who do this for a living, learning to work within a structure that will benefit you as a student as well as in your professional career, and networking with professional actors to start building a group of collaborators with whom you enjoy working with and trust.

 The following is the student agreement information page as it appears on the SAG website.
 To access all the required information and start your process, please go to: sagaftra.org/production-center/contract/817/all-forms/document and click on Producer’s Guide to Working with SAG-AFTRA on a Student Film.
 Remember that Production Services is here to help you through this process.